michaelavila/orc/README.md

 Orc is designed with one particular goal in mind: to simplify how event driven programs are written.
-The approach orc takes in solving this problem is simpler and less obtrusive than the alternatives [alternatives](https://github.com/caolan/async).
+The approach orc takes in solving this problem is simpler and less obtrusive than the [alternatives](https://github.com/caolan/async).
 This is the interface to orc:

 ```coffeescript
 # run a list of functions one after another